Studies

 What Studies Are There?

-The League of Woman Voters of Coos County is revisiting and studying the options and issues related to a home rule county governance.
+The League of Woman Voters of Coos County revisited and studied the options and issues related to a home rule county governance.
 The scope of work includes the differences in structure between a home rule county and a general law county.
 Currently Coos County is a general law county.
-To learn more about this study or to be involved on the committee, PDF icon click HERE.
+To learn more about this study or read a copy of the study which was adopted in May 2025, PDF icon click HERE.

-Current Studies under review and updated at the state level in Oregon for 2023 - Childcare Methods restudy was updated on January 25th and Election Methods restudy was completed & adopted by the state board on February 10th.
+Current Studies under review and updated at the state level in Oregon - Childcare Methods was restudied and approved Jauary 25, 2023 and updated in 2025.

 Studies from across the nation are in our League of Women Voters Education Fund Clearinghouse for studies.